View courses in

-MET CS 544: Foundations of Analytics
+MET CS 544: Foundations of Analytics with R

-MET CS 555: Data Analysis and Visualization
+MET CS 555: Data Analysis and Visualization with R

 This course provides an overview of the statistical tools most commonly used to process, analyze, and visualize data.
 Topics include simple linear regression, multiple regression, logistic regression, analysis of variance, and survival analysis.
 These topics are explored using the statistical package R, with a focus on understanding how to use and interpret output from this software as well as how to visualize results.
 In each topic area, the methodology, including underlying assumptions and the mechanics of how it all works along with appropriate interpretation of the results, are discussed.
 Concepts are presented in context of real world examples.
 Recommended Prerequisite: MET CS 544 or equivalent knowledge, or instructor's consent.

 This course presents financial algorithms used in applications of computer science in financial decision analysis, risk management, data mining and market analysis, and other modern business processes.
 The course covers theoretical background on probabilistic methods used for financial decision making and their application in number of fields such as financial modeling, venture capital decision making, operational risk measurement and investment science.
 Number of financial applications and algorithms are being presented for portfolio risk analysis, modeling real options, venture capital decision making, etc. The course concludes with algorithms for financial risk assessment and presents the security concepts and challenges of financial information systems.